- Scientific name: Alopias vulpinus

 - Distribution: Migratory species which (although rare) can be found in UK waters in the summer months.
 Generally stays far offshore over deeper water.

-- Feeds on: Pelagic shoaling fish such as mackerel and herring, and will also eat squid.
+- Feeds on: Shoaling fish such as mackerel and herring, and will also eat squid.

 - Description: Powerfully built shark with squat, powerful body.
-Colour is grey, on the back and flanks, sometimes with tinges of blue and purple, with white underside.
+Colour is grey, on the back and flanks, sometimes with tinges of blue and purple, with a white underside.
 Head is fairly broad and eyes are small for a shark species.
-Dorsal fin is small but pectoral fins are large and broad.
-Mouth is fairly small and full of small but very sharp teeth.
-Upper part of narrow, tapering tail fin is massively extended, making up around half of the bodylength.
+The dorsal fin is small but pectoral fins are large and broad.
+The mouth is relatively small and full of very sharp teeth.
+The upper part of the narrow, tapering tail fin is massively extended, making up around half of the body length.

 Attacks on Humans and Commercial and Sport Fishing

 Thresher sharks are hunted both commercially and by sport anglers.
 They have a wide range of commercial uses – the flesh is highly prized to eat, the skin can be made into leather, the fins used for shark fin soup and the oil from the liver is also valuable.
 They are caught on long-lines and in static nets, while a small number may be harpooned.
 They are also killed when they get tangled in nets designed to catch other species.
 Anglers on big-game fishing charter boats also target thresher sharks, mostly in the Pacific Ocean.
 The thresher shark is said to be one of the hardest fighting fish in the world meaning that the heaviest gear has to be used.
 The all-time world-wide confirmed record for a rod and line caught thresher shark is 767lb 3oz.
 The thresher was caught off Cape Brett, northern New Zealand, in 1983.